 The first step is to get connected.
 You’ll want to befriend other homeschooling families and possibly join a homeschooling community so you don’t feel alone during the hard times (and there will be hard times).

 Facebook is a great place to start your search.
 Type your town or county name into the search bar along with the phrase “homeschool community” and see what groups pop up.
-Request to join the most relevant ones.
-Facebook groups require a relatively low commitment to join, and being a member of these groups automatically gives you a fount of wisdom from which to drink when you run into homeschooling challenges.
+Facebook groups require a relatively low commitment to join, and being a member of these groups gives you a fount of wisdom.

 Homeschooling is much more enjoyable when you don’t go it alone.